hsangrento/retrieve-mail/README.md

 ---

 # Project Setup
-⚠️ This project only it only works on MacOS, if you want it to work on Windows, you can develop the project..
+⚠️ This project only it only works on MacOS, if you want it to work on Windows, you can develop the project.

-If you do not have a <a href="https://learn.microsoft.com/tr-tr/dotnet/core/install/macos">dotnet</a>, you must download it.
+If you do not have a <a href="https://learn.microsoft.com/tr-tr/dotnet/core/install/macos">dotnet</a>, you must download it..

 ### Install
 Firstly, open your terminal and type in.